Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Results

 \subsection{Expert rater questionnaire}

-Figure \ref{fig:quest-res} summarizes the results of the expert rater questionnaire, identifying key factors contributing to the low visibility and reduced manual segmentation quality of CLs on MP2RAGE.
-The proposed concepts, were additioned by the respondents with respect to the "Location in the brain" category.
+Figure \ref{fig:quest-res} summarizes the results of the expert rater questionnaire, providing qualitative support for the clinical plausibility of the identified uncertainty factors by highlighting key contributors to low visibility and reduced manual segmentation quality of CLs on MP2RAGE.
+The proposed concepts were additioned by the respondents with respect to the "Location in the brain" category.
 The proposed concepts include i) similarity in appearance to perivascular spaces in the insular cortex and ii) temporal lobes.

 The responses indicated that subpial lesions, small lesions, lesions with low contrast with the surrounding tissue, and scans with low resolution are the most challenging to annotate (4 out of 5 raters).
 Lesion location relative to the cortex was also selected by the majority of participants, suggesting that both lesions with unclear cortical involvement and intracortical lesions pose significant challenges for annotators.
-Image quality-related factors such as artifacts and blurriness were also selected by the majority of respondents as additional obstacles.
+Image quality-related factors, such as artifacts and blurriness, were also selected by the majority of respondents as additional obstacles.
 Furthermore, the presence of high-intensity values or heterogeneous intensity patterns within a lesion was noted.
 Two experts specifically highlighted the insular cortex and temporal lobes as brain regions where CLs are more difficult to annotate.
 None of the respondents selected patient-related factors as influencing annotation difficulty, and all reported that patient-specific information was not accessed before annotation.